amyzyck/AmyZyck_Notebook/_posts/2019-06-05-Soft-and-Hard-Homogenization-Protocol.md

 22. Centrifuge at 16,000 rcf (g) for **2 minutes**
 23. Discard flow through (Zymo kit waste)
 24. Transfer green columns to new 1.5 mL microcentrifuge tubes
-25. Add 50 µl warmed DNase/RNase free water to each green RNA column by dripping slowly directly on the filer
+25. Add 50 µl warmed DNase/RNase free water to each green RNA column by dripping slowly directly on the filter
 26. Incubate at room temp for 5 minutes
 27. Centrifuge at 16,000 rcf (g) for 30 seconds
 28. Repeat steps 25-27 for a final elution volume of 100 µl